d41vin/pact/frontend/docs/friendshipSystemSetupGuide.md

 ### Edge Cases
 - [ ] Send request to blocked user (should fail)
-- [ ] Decline request triggers 24hr cooldown
+- [PIVOT] Decline request triggers 24hr cooldown = <remove this feature, blocking does the job>
 - [ ] Can't send more than 50 pending requests
 - [ ] Blocking removes existing friendship
 - [ ] Unblocking allows new friend request